eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 6.3.1 PID Provider or Attestation Provider lifecycle

-[Section 4.4.4](#444-person-identification-data-pid) presented the lifecycle of a PID Provider:
+[Section 4.6.4](#464-person-identification-data-pid) presented the lifecycle of a PID Provider or Attestation Provider:

 1. A PID Provider or an Attestation Provider is registered by a Trusted List Provider.
 This is discussed in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification).